etiennestuder/gradle-jooq-plugin/README.md

 The other way around, if you want the jOOQ plugin to pull in the same version of jOOQ as defined by the Spring Boot plugin, you have to explicitly set `jooq.version = dependencyManagement.importedProperties['jooq.version']`.

+### Enforcing dependency versions via dependency rules from third-party plugins or from the build itself

+If the code generation fails with exceptions about not finding certain JAXB classes, it is likely due to a 3rd-party plugin or your own build adding some dependency rules that enforce certain dependency versions that are not matching what is needed by the jOOQ code generation tool.
+For example, the Spring Dependency Management Gradle plugin will downgrade the `jakarta.xml.bind:jakarta.xml.bind-api` dependency to a version not compatible with the jOOQ code generation tool.

+`Exception in thread "main" java.lang.NoClassDefFoundError: jakarta/xml/bind/annotation/XmlSchema`

 ### Generating sources into shared folders, e.g. src/main/java

 My recommendation is to generate the jOOQ sources into a distinct folder, e.g. _src/generated/jooq_ or _build/generated-src/jooq_ (default).
 This avoids overlapping